On behalf of Stange Law Firm, PC posted in Property Division on Tuesday, August 5, 2014.

 Is it yours?
 Is it your spouse’s?
 Alternatively, does it belong to both of you?
 And, if so, in undivided fashion or to some differentiated degree?

-When it comes to property division in an Illinois divorce, those are all centrally relevant questions that must be answered before any distribution of assets can be realized.
+When it comes to property division in a Maryville, Illinois family law case, those are all centrally relevant questions that must be answered before any distribution of assets can be realized.

 You might want to get an experienced divorce attorney with strong knowledge concerning asset division matters on board early to help sort out those questions, because doing so has direct implications for how a resulting property division will unfold.